 These clinics often were in less than desirable neighborhoods and were quite stigmatized.
-With the passage of DATA, qualified physicians and can treat opioid addiction in their offices on an outpatient basis.
-For more information on this subject, please visit http://www.naabt.org
+With the passage of DATA, qualified physicians can treat opioid addiction in their offices on an outpatient basis.
+For more information on this subject, please visit https://www.naabt.org

 Opioid addiction is a chronic disease that can cause major problems to a person’s health, social status and economic status.

 This type of drug addiction is characterized as having a powerful and compulsive urge to take opioid drugs even when it is no longer medically required.